Naman1997/blog.cyberloki.dev/content/posts/what-fixing-my-earbuds-taught-me.md

 {{< figure src=/images/what-fixing-my-earbuds-taught-me/ifixit.png >}}

-I found these helpful guides for battery replacement and immediately started looking for the model of batteries that were recommended.
+I found this helpful guide for battery replacement and immediately started looking for the model of batteries that were recommended.
 I instantly found the model on ebay and ordered a pair.

 {{< figure src=/images/what-fixing-my-earbuds-taught-me/ebay.png >}}